 Lisa Hanson, an accountant from the Altrincham in Chesire, United Kingdom, was 40 years old when she saw her husband with another woman.
 After the divorce, she was scheduled for a tummy tuck and liposuction.

 “The surgery was very much a reaction to my divorce — I wanted to re-invent myself and get my revenge after the way my ex made me feel about myself,” said Hanson.
-Now, this single woman has lengthened her list of surgery procedures undertaken with new breasts implanted, Botox on her cheeks, and extended nails.
+Now, this single woman has lengthened her list of surgery procedures undertaken with new breasts implanted, Anti-wrinkle injections on her cheeks, and extended nails.

 “To all these seemingly excessive operations, Hanson tells us the reason.
 With each procedure, I felt my confidence increasing.
 I have never felt so unattractive and hurt as I did the morning my husband sat me down and told me that he’d met someone else.”